Pete-Angjelevski/Candy-Shop/README.md

 - React + Redux + React Hooks + React Routing
 - TypeScript
-- Style to be added with SASS
+- Style added with SASS
-- PayPal portal to be added
+- PayPal portal to be added**

 To spin up the app: